pfsense/docs/source/backup/autoconfigbackup.rst

 for many years.
 In pfSense version 2.4.4 it is available as a core component of pfSense software, no package required.

-.. note:: For the purposes of this documentation, the old AutoConfigBackup package used prior to pfSense 2.4.4-RELEASE will be referred to as the :ref:`legacy-acb-package`.
-Read that section for information about the legacy package.

 When a change is made to the configuration on a firewall, AutoConfigBackup automatically encrypts the contents with the passphrase entered in the AutoConfigBackup settings and then uploads the backup over HTTPS to Netgate